vcmi/vcmi/docs/developers/Serialization.md

 	{
 		if(version >= 1065)
 			h & name;
-		else if(!h.saving)    //when loading old savegame
+		else //when loading old savegame
-			name = "no name"; //set name to some default value  [could be done in class constructor as well]
+			name = "no name"; //set name to a sane default value

 		h & text;
 	}